 Design migration paths in advance

-Even good architecture ages.
-Plan staged migration so the technology contour can evolve without pausing delivery.
+Even good frontend architecture ages.
+Plan staged migration so the technology contour can change without pausing delivery.

 Key trade-offs